pomelo-io/dao-security/README.md

 What that means for DAOS is that governance decisions should aim to be concave decisions:
 - If the outcomes can be arranged in a natural order (like length of time for running a contest), have them being ranked or at least pick a "best choice" from a voter's perspective.
 Falling into the category of *single-peak preference*, the **mean** of these choices would be considered the majority choice.
-- Else if voters can't select a "best choice", use the configuration of *intermediate preferences* (4.5 in [[17]](#user-content-#17)) for ordering the voters instead of the outcomes.
+- Else if voters are more likely to vote selfishly given the outcomes (like for example when deciding on a new reward incentive), use the configuration of *intermediate preferences* (4.5 in [[17]](#user-content-#17)) for ordering the voters instead of the outcomes.
 The order follows the property that *whenever two agents i, j agree to prefer outcome a to b, so do all agents “between” i and j*.
 The median agent would then be considered the majority's opinion.

 ~~The system should allow for an (*active?*) auditor to raise questions of interest to the community and/or make voting proposals.~~